aws-samples/aws-cdk-lambda-container/README.md

 <img src="images/cdk-deploy_censored.jpg" width="640"  />

 ## Test the HTTP API
-Take a note of the Http Api endpoints of the List and Get Lambda Functions as shown above.
+Take a note of the HTTP API endpoints of the List and Get Lambda Functions as shown above.
 Using the Cloud9 terminal run the following commands:
 ```bash
 curl -s https://xxxxxxxxx.execute-api.us-east-1.amazonaws.com/list | jq